opsdisk/yagooglesearch/README.md

 The goal is to have `yagooglesearch` worry about HTTP 429 detection and recovery and not put the burden on the script using it.

-If you do not want `yagooglesearch` to handle HTTP 429 cool off period and would rather handle it yourself, pass `yagooglesearch_manages_http_429s=False` when instantiating the yagooglesearch object.
+If you do not want `yagooglesearch` to handle HTTP 429s and would rather handle it yourself, pass `yagooglesearch_manages_http_429s=False` when instantiating the yagooglesearch object.
 If an HTTP 429 is detected, the string "HTTP_429_DETECTED" is added to a list object that will be returned, and it's up to you on what the next step should be.
-The list object will contain all the URLs found before the HTTP 429 was detected.
+The list object will contain any URLs found before the HTTP 429 was detected.

 ```python
 import yagooglesearch